 Asset management and market demand

-Asset protection and process optimization requires a comprehensive approach.
-Reliability of all processes, machinery and fluids reduce total cost of operation, ensuring papermaking operations are more productive.
+Asset protection and process optimisation require a comprehensive approach.
+Reliability of all processes, machinery and fluids reduce total cost of operation, ensuring paper-making operations are more productive.
 Changing market needs and fluctuating demand require agility and rapid responsiveness.

 Technology that can automate data collection, optimise workflow and seamlessly connect planning and production activities enables optimisation of equipment and energy consumption.